 For companion plants that need more sun, such as wildflowers, lavender, and rosemary, consider planting them outside of the canopy.
 Others such as nasturtiums and chives prefer partial sun and can be planted underneath the citrus tree.

 Companion plants can generally either be planted next to or underneath citrus trees.
 The two main factors are how much sun or shade the companion plants need, and the size of the citrus tree.

 Generally, younger citrus trees can compete with other plants as they’re establishing their root base.
-Once citrus trees get to be 3 or more feet tall, you can start planting companion plants.
-Just make sure to keep the companion plants at least 2 feet away from the tree’s trunk.
+Once citrus trees get to be 3 or more feet tall, you can start planting companion plants underneath.
+Just make sure to keep the companion plants at least one foot away from the tree’s trunk.

 What Not to Plant Near Citrus Trees

 When planting near citrus trees, avoid plants that have deeper roots as they can compete and even damage the shallow citrus tree roots.
 These plants include tubers and root vegetables such as potatoes, sweet potatoes, and carrots, along with other fruit trees.

 While most fruit trees have 90% of their roots in the first 2 feet of soil (source), they do have a few deeper roots that can compete with citrus trees.
 For this reason, plant other fruit trees 18-25 feet away.

 If you’d like more information about the spacing of citrus trees, you can check out my other post: How Far Apart To Plant Citrus Trees.

 For potted citrus trees, it’s generally not a good idea to plant a companion plant in the same pot.
 Doing so can harm the growth of the potted citrus tree due to root spacing.
 Potted citrus trees have a limited amount of soil and need to be repotted in a larger pot (with fresh potting soil) every 3-5 years.